Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 This means that the Sales endpoint will create its own queue named `Sales` where it will listen for messages.
 We now have two processes that each have their own queues, so now we can send messages between them.

+> [!NOTE]
-NOTE: This is quite repetitive, but remember that this is still an introductory exercise.
+> This is quite repetitive, but remember that this is still an introductory exercise.
 There are various methods, such as the [INeedInitialization interface](/nservicebus/lifecycle/ineedinitialization.md) which allow for centralizing the repetitive endpoint configuration code.

 ### Debugging multiple projects